Peetz0r/bami/privacy-policy.md

 You can find Bambu Labs lengthy privacy policy here: https://bambulab.com/en/policies/privacy

-If you installed this app from any third party, they that third party will probably collect some personal data.
+If you installed this app from any third party, then that third party will probably collect some personal data.
 Please see their privacy policies:
 * Google Play: https://policies.google.com/privacy
 * Apple App Store: https://www.apple.com/legal/privacy/data/en/app-store/
 * Flathub: https://flathub.org/privacy-policy